 While you can hike these Patagonian trails without a guide, I have listed companies that do offer guide services, and who will likely provide camping and cooking equipment (or meals) where required.

-While a lot of these hikes have fresh water along the trail, I recommend bringing water purification tablets or some backpack -friendly water filtration system (such as a Sawyer filter, Grayl Geopress or Steripen – read our review of the latter).
+A lot of these hikes have fresh water along the trail, however, I recommend bringing water purification tablets or some backpack -friendly water filtration system (such as a Sawyer filter, Grayl Geopress or Steripen – read our review of the latter).

 Some hikes require camping and cooking equipment, as well as carrying several days’ worth of rations.

 If this is your first time packing for a hiking vacation, be sure to read our guide to what to pack for Patagonia.

 I’m a huge advocate of packing light, and this list covers everything from hiking clothing and boots, camping equipment and other day-to-day gear that will make your life on the trail markedly easier and more comfortable.